This post may contain affiliate links.

-Even the back of a cabinet mirror can be used for storage!
-Not originally my idea, but I decided to try it: necklaces hung from these Command hooks (which I had spray painted for a different project).
+I hung necklaces on the back of my medicine cabinet door using these Command hooks (which I had already spray-painted for a different project).
 If you do this, just be sure to stick the hooks where they won't bump the shelves when you close the cabinet.

 One RV owner who tried this idea taped a sheet of bubble wrap to the back of the mirror to keep her necklaces from banging against the hard surface every time the door was opened and closed.
 A piece of felt would probably work nicely for that purpose as well.

 Another way to use the back of the mirror for storage is to attach adhesive magnetic tape to the back of a cabinet door to hold small metal items such as bobby pins and hair clips, as shown below.